TrooperZ/QuerosDiscordBot/README.md

 ### Music:

-Queros has a simple music feature, allowing you to play, pause, shuffle, loop, etc. The bot uses music from youtube to play, and it supports playlists.
+Queros has a simple music feature, allowing you to play, pause, shuffle, loop, etc. The bot uses music from YouTube to play, and it supports playlists.

-### How to get premium?
+### How to get a premium?
 Message me on Discord or go on the support server and request your server to have premium status.
-You must pay me 5 dollars worth of crypto on either XMR (Monero) or ETH (Ethereum) and supply me with the server ID (Right click server icon, copy id) and payment proof.
+You must pay me 5 dollars worth of crypto on either XMR (Monero) or ETH (Ethereum) and supply me with the server ID (Right-click the server icon, copy the id) and payment proof.
 I will enable premium on your server within 1-5 days.

 **Have any questions?**